DoubleTrio/html-intro-docs/docs/other-resources.md

 ## Other HTML and CSS Resources <!-- {docsify-ignore-all} -->
 There are many free online resources that offer more depth into the fundamentals of `HTML` and `CSS`.
+Important topics that this guide doesn't go over includes: having multiple HTML pages, other important HTML elements and CSS styles, and more specific CSS selectors.
 Below is a list of great resources that offer hands-on learning experience right from your browser.

 - ##### [W3Schools](https://www.w3schools.com/html/default.asp)
 - ##### [CodeAcademy](https://www.codecademy.com/learn/learn-html)